mrzacsmith/web-sprint-challenge-adding-data-persistence/README.md

 - [ ] Run `npm install` to install your dependencies.
 - [ ] Run tests locally executing `npm test`.
+- [ ] Add any missing dependencies and scripts to your `package.json`.

 ## Project Instructions